JayHawk-Dream-Team/Project_2-MineSweeper-Group1/README.md

 Additionally, we also had used the Roadmap feature to get a rough timeline of when everything was needed on an iteration by iteration basis.
 In this case, each iteration was a week.

 A new addition for this project is that we also used a simple list view.
 This was because the tasks we had were a lot smaller than project 1.

+### Meetings and Meeting Notes

+For this project, we only had 1 meeting on September 21, 2025 after meeting with our TA and understanding the scope of the project.
+Further communication occured via a group chat in Group Me.
+By September 29, 2025, prior to our TA meeting, the work was already complete so we didn't have time for a follow up meeting.

+#### Meeting Notes – September 22, 2025

+During our weekly scrum meeting, we demoed project 1 and began discussing Project 2 upgrades.
+After our session with the TA, we continued the conversation by ourselves as a team and agreed to the following.

+**Key Decisions**

+- Custom Feature: We agreed to add a suite of audio features and sound effects.
+Blake will lead this work.
+- Visual Features: After reviewing the inherited project’s source code, we noticed several missing visual elements.
+Mahdi volunteered to handle this.
+- AI Solver & Project Management: We outlined responsibilities for the AI Solver and general project organization.

+**Task Assignments**

+- Carlos – Documentation, project management, and GitHub repository setup (tasks include assigning work, taking meeting notes, and setting up a fork of the repo).
+- Blake – Sound effects and audio features.
+- Yoseph – Easy Mode AI.
+- Jonathan – Medium Mode AI
+- Cole – Auto Solver
+- Mahdi – Hard Mode AI + Visual features.

 ## Screenshots As of September 27, 2025 of GitHub Project